Understanding and Overcoming Misophonia, 2nd edition (2017) is now available on Amazon.com and all major book sellers. Both printed and eBook formats.

 Level 7: Person with misophonia experiences substantial psychic discomfort.
-Increasing use (louder, more frequent) use of confrontational coping mechanisms.
+Increasing use (louder, more frequent) of confrontational coping mechanisms.
 There may be unwanted sexual arousal.
 Sufferer may re-imagine the trigger sound and visual cues over and over again, sometimes for weeks, months or even years after the event.

 Level 8: Person with misophonia experiences substantial psychic discomfort.
 Some violence ideation.

 Level 9: Panic/rage reaction in full swing.
 Conscious decision not to use violence on trigger person.
 Actual flight from vicinity of noise and/or use of physical violence on an inanimate object.
-Panic, anger or severe irritation may be manifest in sufferer’s demeanour.
+Panic, anger or severe irritation may be manifest in sufferer’s demeanor.

-Unwanted sexual arousal can occur with an intense misophonic response, as listed at level seven, but only one of my patients has ever mentioned this.
-I had several patients who reported an unpleasant sexual arousal reflex occurring at all levels of misophonia severity.
+Unwanted sexual arousal can occur with an intense misophonic response, as listed at level seven, but only one of my clients has ever mentioned this.
+I had several clients who reported an unpleasant sexual response reflex occurring at all levels of misophonia severity.
 This is explained later, but for now, I suggest you do not consider sexual arousal as a primary factor in determining your misophonia severity.
 Virtually everyone with misophonia has wide variation in their response to triggers based on the situation, the trigger, and how long it continues.
 I suggest you rate yourself at the highest level you experience in a typical week.

 Amsterdam Misophonia Scale (A-MISO-S)

-The Amsterdam Misophonia Scale (A-MISO-S) is an adaptation of the Yale-Brown Obsessive-Compulsive Scale (Y-BOCS) and was developed by researchers in Amsterdam.[v]
+The Amsterdam Misophonia Scale (A-MISO-S) is an adaptation of the Yale-Brown Obsessive-Compulsive Scale (Y-BOCS) and was developed by researchers in Amsterdam.[viii]
 The severity of your misophonia is determined by the sum of the points from these questions.

 AMSTERDAM MISOPHONIA SCALE: Rate the characteristics of each item during the prior week up until and including the time you fill out this survey.
 Scores should reflect the average (mean) occurrence of each item for the entire week.